hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 questions:
 - "What are some tips and tricks I can use to make this easier?"
 objectives:
+- "Understand how to perform a dry-run of your workflow."
+- "Understand how to configure logging so that each rule generates a separate log."
 - "Understand how to visualise your workflow."
 keypoints:
+- "`snakemake -n` performs a dry-run."
 - "Token files can be used to take the place of output files if none are created."
 - "`snakemake --dag | dot -Tsvg > dag.svg` creates a graphic of your workflow."
 - "`snakemake --gui` opens a browser window with your workflow."